Artwork at No.15

 Art in all its forms

 No.15 Great Pulteney is very much an art hotel, filled with curiosities and collections in every available nook, shelf and staircase.
-Whether it’s the hand-blown lights above the bar in Cafe 15, framed pieces of vintage lace to beautiful art books, old slides of living stone, or a collection of antique evening bags, there’ll be something to capture your imagination whatever your artistic persuasion.
+Whether it’s the hand-blown lights above the bar in the restaurant, framed pieces of vintage lace to beautiful art books, old slides of living stone, or a collection of antique evening bags, there’ll be something to capture your imagination whatever your artistic persuasion.
 We’re ‘planting’ gardens on the roof, and shining a spotlight on everything from old apothecary bottles to compacts, china dogs and communion plates.

 - Adam Aaronson